hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 }
 ```
 You invoke your function in code outside your function's scope by calling with (e.g. ```myFunction()```).
 Like in many other languages, functions are super important for creating clean, effective programs.

+*Exercise: Try writing a function that prints a string and call it!*

 ## Loops, Conditionals and Logic